vnep-approx-py3/evaluation-acm-ccr-2019-py3/README.md

 # Overview

-This repository contains the evaluation code as well as the raw results presented in our published in the ACM Computer Communication Review Journal [1].
+This repository contains the *Python 3.X** evaluation code as well as the raw results presented in our published in the ACM Computer Communication Review Journal [1].
+The original **Python 2.7** code can be found in the repository **[https://github.com/vnep-approx/evaluation-acm-ccr-2019](https://github.com/vnep-approx/evaluation-acm-ccr-2019)**.

 The implementation of the respective algorithms can be found in our separate python packages:
-- **[alib](https://github.com/vnep-approx/alib)**, providing for example the data model and the Mixed-Integer Program for the classic multi-commodity formulation, as well as
+- **[alib](https://github.com/vnep-approx-py3/alib)**, providing for example the data model and the Mixed-Integer Program for the classic multi-commodity formulation, as well as
-- **[vnep_approx](https://github.com/vnep-approx/vnep_approx)**, providing novel Linear Programming formulations, specifically the one based on the Dyn-VMP algorithm, as well as our proposed Randomized Rounding algorithms.
+- **[vnep_approx](https://github.com/vnep-approx-py3/vnep_approx)**, providing novel Linear Programming formulations, specifically the one based on the Dyn-VMP algorithm, as well as our proposed Randomized Rounding algorithms.
-- **[evaluation_ifip_networking_2018](https://github.com/vnep-approx/evaluation_ifip_networking_2018)**, providing the base line LP solutions for our runtime comparison.
+- **[evaluation_ifip_networking_2018](https://github.com/vnep-approx-py3/evaluation_ifip_networking_2018)**, providing the base line LP solutions for our runtime comparison.

 ## Contents